OfirWasHere/frontend-dashboard-task/README.md

 npm run serve
 ```

-After all of this make sure to refresh the localhost

 ### debugging errors:
 if you are getting this error:
 FirebaseError: Installations: Missing App configuration value: "projectId" (installations/missing-app-config-values).